SystemsApproach/ops/provision.rst

   Server (via Nginx).

 * Configure the eNBs (mobile base stations) so they know their IP addresses.
-Various radio parameters can be set at this time, but they will become settable through the Management Platform once the POD is fully initialized.

 These are all manual configuration steps, requiring either console access or entering information into device web interface, such that any subsequent configuration steps can be both fully automated and resilient.
 Note that while these steps cannot be automated away, they do not necessarily have to be performed in the field; hardware shipped to a remote site can first be prepped accordingly.
+Also note that care should be taken to *not* overload this step with configuration that can be done later.
+For example, various radio parameters can be set on the eNBs when it is physically installed, but those parameters will become settable through the Management Platform once the POD is brought online.
+Configuration work done at this stage should be minimized.

 The automated aspects of configuration are implemented as a set of Ansible *roles* and *playbooks*, which in terms of the high-level